 Option two: From Walhalla, travel towards Moe but turn off onto Moe-Willow Grove Road just before you reach the town.
 Follow this road all the way to the end and turn onto Mount Baw Baw Tourist Road to Noojee.
 Taking its name from the Aboriginal word for ‘resting place’, Noojee offers just that.
 While the town was once a thriving timber town, today it is known as a tranquil place to unwind and get close to nature.
 Follow the Rail Trail from the township, tracking through majestic, thick forest and beautiful native bush, to the character filled Noojee Trestle Bridge.
 Or wander through rich green ferns and moss-covered granite boulders along Glen Nayook Rainforest Walk just outside the town.
 If you love waterfalls, then take a short 15-minute drive to Toorongo & Amphitheatre Falls Loop Walk to capture the sumptuous views of the water cascading over the rocks below.

 Depart Noojee and travel for an hour to Healesville Sanctuary.
 Wander through the tranquil tracks and meet over 200 species of Australian animals, including the iconic koalas, kangaroos, platypus, dingoes, wombats and emus in their natural surrounds.
-Healesville Sanctuary is internationally renowned for its work saving endangered Australian species at the Australian Wildlife Center.
-Visit the center, which treats more than 2000 sick and injured native animals every year to see our work in action.
+Healesville Sanctuary is internationally renowned for its work saving endangered Australian species at the Australian Wildlife Health Centre.
+Visit the newly renovated visitor galley, which treats more than 2000 sick and injured native animals every year to see our work in action.

 No trip is complete without a bit of retail therapy.
 Then why not do it in style at Chadstone The Fashion Capital.
 Just 25 minutes from the Melbourne CBD, Australia’s largest shopping centre features over 550 stores, designer boutiques and over 35 luxury brands, as well as an impressive line-up of international restaurants, casual dining eateries and quick bite options.
 There is even an five star hotel connected to the centre via the Link walkway, only a 2-minute walk to Australia’s number one retail, dining and entertainment destination for local and international visitors.